Rust’s Borrow Checker: How It Prevents Memory Bugs (and Where You Still Need to Be Careful)

 Getting Past the Initial Frustration

-- Choose a single place that mutates the data.
+- Pick a single place in your code that actually owns and mutates the data

 What the Borrow Checker Actually Prevents